Our libraries play a very important role in our communities and we're committed to providing a high quality, accessible service for our residents.

 - Borrowash, Etwall, Clowne, Duffield, Creswell, Brimington, Whaley Bridge, Killamarsh, Melbourne, Hadfield, Holmewood, Gamesley, Whitwell, Wingerworth, Pinxton, Hayfield, Tideswell, Old Whittington, Somercotes, and Woodville.

-We're also seeking feedback on the possible creation of `smart libraries’, which can be accessed using a PIN, for future consideration.
+During the consultation we also sought feedback on the possible creation of `smart libraries’, which can be accessed using a PIN, for future consideration.

 There are also community-run and managed options included in the draft strategy for the future of the 2 mobile libraries.

-During our 12-week consultation we want your views on the following proposals in the draft strategy:
+During our 12-week consultation we asked for your views on the following proposals in the draft strategy: